dotnet/apireviews/2017/07-17-Span across CoreFx/README.md

     - Async overloads take `Buffer<byte>`
     - The implementation on `Stream` will call the existing ones that take `byte[]`, but we'll probably acquire the array from the pool
-    - Out our own derivatives of `Stream` will override the new method to do something smarter
+    - Our own derivatives of `Stream` will override the new method to do something smarter
     - We'll also have to change our code that consumes `Stream` to use `Span<T>` based overloads when appropriate
 * `BufferStream` and `ReadOnlyBufferStream`
     - These are "type-based overloads" of `MemoryStream`